-- (a) A vehicle recycler that is subject to an approved mercury minimization plan and that conveys ownership of an end-of-life vehicle to a scrap metal recycling facility shall remove all mercury switches identified in the mercury minimization plan prior to delivery of the vehicle to the scrap metal recycling facility.
-If a mercury switch is inaccessible due to the condition of the vehicle, the fact that the mercury switch remains in the vehicle shall be noted on the vehicle recycler's invoice. - (b) A scrap metal recycling facility that is subject to an approved mercury minimization plan and that accepts an end-of-life vehicle that has not been intentionally flattened, crushed, baled, or shredded and that contains mercury switches shall remove the mercury switches before the end-of-life vehicle is flattened, crushed, baled, or shredded unless the mercury switch is inaccessible due to the condition of the vehicle. - (c) It shall be unlawful for any person to knowingly flatten, crush, bale, shred, or otherwise alter the condition of a vehicle from which accessible mercury switches have not been removed. - (d) A mercury switch is inaccessible if, due to the condition of the vehicle, the switch cannot be removed in accordance with the approved mercury minimization plan and removal of the switch would significantly increase the risk of a release of mercury to the environment. - (e) A vehicle recycler or scrap metal recycling facility that removes mercury switches pursuant to subsection (a) or (b) of this section shall maintain records of: - (1) The number of vehicles of each make, model, and year that are processed for recycling. - (2) The number of mercury switches removed from each vehicle make, model, and year. - (3) The number of vehicles processed for recycling. - (f) Each vehicle recycler and scrap metal recycling facility that is required to maintain records under subsection (e) of this section shall retain the records for a minimum of three years and shall make the records available for inspection by the Department upon request. - (g) It shall be unlawful for a person who is required to remove mercury switches under this Part to willfully fail to do so.
+(a) A vehicle recycler that is subject to an approved mercury minimization plan and that conveys ownership of an end-of-life vehicle to a scrap metal recycling facility shall remove all mercury switches identified in the mercury minimization plan prior to delivery of the vehicle to the scrap metal recycling facility.
+If a mercury switch is inaccessible due to the condition of the vehicle, the fact that the mercury switch remains in the vehicle shall be noted on the vehicle recycler's invoice.

+- (b) A scrap metal recycling facility that is subject to an approved mercury minimization plan and that accepts an end-of-life vehicle that has not been flattened, crushed, baled, or shredded and that contains mercury switches shall remove the mercury switches before the end-of-life vehicle is flattened, crushed, baled, or shredded unless the mercury switch is inaccessible due to the condition of the vehicle. - (c) It shall be unlawful for any person to knowingly flatten, crush, bale, shred, or otherwise alter the condition of a vehicle from which accessible mercury switches have not been removed. - (d) A mercury switch is inaccessible if, due to the condition of the vehicle, the switch cannot be removed in accordance with the approved mercury minimization plan and removal of the switch would significantly increase the risk of a release of mercury into the environment. - (e) A vehicle recycler or scrap metal recycling facility that removes mercury switches pursuant to subsection (a) or (b) of this section shall maintain records of: - (1) The number of vehicles of each make that are processed for recycling. - (2) The number of mercury switches removed from each vehicle make, model, and year. - (3) The number of vehicles processed for recycling. - (f) Each vehicle recycler and scrap metal recycling facility that is required to maintain records under subsection (e) of this section shall retain the records for a minimum of three years and shall make the records available for inspection by the Department upon request. - (g) It shall be unlawful for a person who is required to remove mercury switches under this Part to willfully fail to do so.
 It shall be unlawful for a person who is required to make and maintain records under this Part to willfully fail to do so.
-It shall be unlawful to knowingly make a false report that a mercury switch has been removed from an end-of-life vehicle. - (h) Mercury switches that are removed from end-of-life vehicles shall be collected, stored, transported, and otherwise handled in accordance with the approved mercury minimization plan approved and the requirements of Part 2 of this Article. - (i) Mercury switches shall be removed from end-of-life vehicles so as to achieve a capture rate of at least ninety percent (90%). - "§ 130A-310.56.
-Evaluation of vehicle design changes that affect mercury recyclability; reporting requirements. - (a) Each vehicle manufacturer shall, either individually or as part of a group, prepare an annual report that describes in detail the status of vehicle design changes that are intended to facilitate recycling of vehicle components that contain mercury.
-At a minimum the report shall include all of the following:
+It shall be unlawful to knowingly make a false report that a mercury switch has been removed from an end-of-life vehicle. - (h) Mercury switches that are removed from end-of-life vehicles shall be considered 'universal waste' as defined in 40 Code of Federal Regulations § 273.9 (1 July 2004 Edition).
+Mercury switches that are removed from end-of-life vehicles shall be collected, transported, treated, stored, disposed of, and otherwise handled in accordance with rules adopted by the Commission governing universal waste. - (i) Mercury switches shall be removed from end-of-life vehicles so as to achieve a capture rate of at least ninety percent (90%).

+"§ 130A-310.56.
+Evaluation of vehicle design changes that affect mercury recyclability; reporting requirements.

+(a) Each vehicle manufacturer shall, either individually or as part of a group, prepare an annual report that describes in detail the status of vehicle design changes that are intended to facilitate recycling of vehicle components that contain mercury.
+At a minimum, the report shall include all of the following: